-- Meeting the performance indicators for student teaching throughout the semester as defined on the assessment matrix. - A grade of P in student teaching. - A positive recommendation from both the Pace Supervisor and the Mentor Teacher. - A passing capstone project as defined in the guidelines. - Success with the NYSTCE is defined by the scores established by New York State on the following tests for students graduating May 1, 2014 or after: - · Teacher Performance Assessment (EdTPA), - · Educating All Students Test (EAS), - · Academic Literacy Skills Test (ALST), and - Content Specialty Test (CST) in the certificate field(s).
+- Meeting the performance indicators for student teaching throughout the semester as defined on the assessment matrix. - A grade of P in student teaching. - A positive recommendation from both the Pace Supervisor and the Mentor Teacher. - · A passing capstone project as defined in the guidelines.

+4. Success with the NYSTCE is defined by the scores established by New York State on the following exams:

+- Teacher Performance Assessment (EdTPA). - Educating All Students Test (EAS), - · Academic Literacy Skills Test (ALST), and - · Content Specialty Test (CST) in the certificate field(s).